TrevorLovesMommy/airbnb-project/readme.md

 2. If we were to convert all entire homes/apartments into long term dwelling units, the housing supply would only increase by 1.8% (4,822 units).<br>
 <img src="https://raw.githubusercontent.com/TrevorLovesMommy/airbnb-project/master/static/images/sfentirehome.JPG">
 2. The northeastern portion of San Francisco has the highest concentration of Airbnb listings.<br>
-3. According to our definition of illegal units (high calendar availability and missing license), 80% of entire homes/apartments are illegally listed." border
+3. According to our definition of illegal units (high calendar availability and missing license), 80% of entire homes/apartments are illegally listed."
 <img src="https://raw.githubusercontent.com/TrevorLovesMommy/airbnb-project/master/static/images/legalstatus.JPG" border ="1">

 <h2>Summary</h2>